Airport Lounge Access

 Step 4: Other Ways to Access Airport Lounges

 A handful of other ways to access airport lounges exist.
 If you absolutely need to access a lounge, many lounges will sell you a one-time pass.
-Another method to access airport lounges is by having certain elite status with different airlines.
+Another way to access airport lounges is by having certain elite status with different airlines.
 The rules governing lounge access based on status are quite complicated and beyond the scope of this article.

 Airport Lounge Access: ToP Thoughts